RasaHQ/rasa/docs/nlu/old-nlu-change-log.rst

 - loading training data from a URL requires an instance of ``EndpointConfig``

 - Changed evaluate behavior to plot two histogram bars per bin.
-  Plotting confidence of right predictions in a wine-ish colour and wrong ones in a blue-ish colour.
+  Plotting confidence of right predictions in a wine-ish color and wrong ones in a blue-ish color.

 Removed
 -------